psychopass003/openclaw/README.md

 machine running the Gateway.

-Standard Hugging Face Docker Spaces don't give you a shell inside the running container, so to approve your *own* first connection:
+Standard Hugging Face Docker Spaces don't give you a shell inside the running container, so to approve your *own* connections:

-1. Set `OPENCLAW_AUTO_APPROVE_FIRST_PAIRING=true` as a Space secret and restart.
+1. Set `OPENCLAW_AUTO_APPROVE_FIRST_PAIRING=true` as a Space secret (this restarts the Space).
-2. Within 10 minutes, open the Space and connect (enter your `OPENCLAW_GATEWAY_TOKEN` when prompted).
+2. Open the Space and connect (enter your `OPENCLAW_GATEWAY_TOKEN` when prompted).
+This isn't time-boxed — pair whichever of your own devices you need to in this session, no clock to race.
-3. Unset `OPENCLAW_AUTO_APPROVE_FIRST_PAIRING` and restart again.
+3. Set `OPENCLAW_AUTO_APPROVE_FIRST_PAIRING` back to `false` (or delete it) so the Space restarts again with it off.

-Leave it unset the rest of the time — while it's `true`, anyone else who connects during that window gets approved too.
+Leave it `false` the rest of the time — while it's `true`, anyone else who reaches the pairing screen gets approved too.
+The Space's **Logs** tab prints a reminder roughly every 10 minutes while auto-approval is active, so it's hard to forget it's still on.

 ## Security model